Missing large

 Recent Comments

-1. over 11 years ago on Endtown
+1. about 12 years ago on Endtown

 I think this is a problem that especially bedevils web-comics, principally because many webcomics are not plotted out in advance within a well considered setting.